Kill Pinochet

-Kill Pinochet (Matar a Pinochet, known early in the production stage as Los fusileros) is a 2020 internationally co-produced thriller drama film directed by Juan Ignacio Sabatini.
-The film is based on the attempted assassination of Augusto Pinochet that occurred in September 1986.
+Kill Pinochet (Matar a Pinochet, known early in the production stage as Los fusileros) is a 2020 thriller drama film co-written and directed by Juan Ignacio Sabatini, based on the attempted assassination of Augusto Pinochet in September 1986.

+It follows the story of the Manuel Rodríguez Patriotic Front members as they develop a plan to kill the Chilean dictator in Cajón del Maipo in 1986, known as "Operación Siglo XX".

 Plot

-The plot concerns the development by members of Manuel Rodríguez Patriotic Front of the plan to kill Chilean dictator Augusto Pinochet in Cajón del Maipo in 1986 (the so-called 'Operación Siglo XX').
+The film is set in Chile during September 1986, a time when the country was enduring 13 years of dictatorship under Augusto Pinochet.
+Feeling exhausted by the situation, Ramiro and Tamara gather their somewhat inexperienced comrades-in-arms to plan an assassination attempt against the dictator.
+Tamara, who leads the guerrillas of the Manuel Rodríguez Patriotic Front, sees no other solution but to kill Pinochet.
+However, despite being so close to revolution, Tamara is unable to change the course of history due to espionage and betrayal.

 Cast

 Production

 Kill Pinochet is Juan Ignacio Sabatini's debut as a director of a fiction feature film.
 He penned the screenplay alongside Enrique Videla and Pablo Paredes.
 A joint Chile–Argentina–Spain international co-production, Kill Pinochet was produced by Villano alongside DDRio Estudio, Leyenda Cine, Potenza Producciones and Fusileros la película AIE, in association with Primate Lab and with support from Fondo de Fomento Audiovisual, CORFO, INCAA, ICAA and Ibermedia.
 Shooting locations included Santiago and Valparaíso.